-As an undergraduate mathematics student, you can expect to cover key pure maths topics such as abstract algebra, analysis, geometry and number theory.
+If you decide to get an undergraduate mathematics degree, you can expect to cover key pure maths topics such as abstract algebra, analysis, geometry and number theory.

 Alongside these pure modules, you should also have the opportunity to study current applications of mathematics to different fields of human activity.

 This could mean studying the use of maths in other subjects, such as physics, social sciences, economics, business, biotechnology or computer programming.